davidgsd/AllScan/README.md

 # Release Notes
 **v0.34 2022-12-21**<br>
-Optimize stats request timing to more quickly populate the favorites table after loading and then go to a reduced request rate over time, to reduces the chance of the stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
-Link favorite Names to the ASL stats page for the remote node.
+Optimize stats request timing to more quickly populate the favorites table after page load, then go to a reduced request rate over time, to reduce the chance of the ASL stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
+Link Favorites table Names text to the ASL stats page for the node.
 Update JS reload function to prevent POST data being resubmitted after page refresh.

 **v0.33 2022-12-20**<br>
 Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
 Documentation updates.